-0.8 CEUs (Continuing Education Units) awarded for this 1-day course.
+0.8 or 1.6 CEUs (Continuing Education Units) are awarded for this 1- or 2-day course.

-To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
-Cancellations made after the 14-day window will not be refunded.
-Send cancellation requests by email to firstname.lastname@example.org.
+All cancellations must be received no later than 14 days prior to the course start date.
+Cancellations made after the 14 day window will not be refunded.
+Refunds will not be given due to no show situations.

 In 2008, Hennings was awarded the prestigious annual Stefanko Award from the Society of Mining Engineers for his technical contributions.
-Hennings is a registered professional engineer.
-He holds a BS in petroleum engineering and an MS in finance.
+Hennings is a registered professional engineer and holds a BS in petroleum engineering and an MS in finance.